askmike/gekko/README.md

     node gekko

-You can also run Gekko silently, for examples on how to do this check out the [advanced features](https://github.com/askmike/gekko/tree/localDB/docs/Advanced_features.md).
+You can also run Gekko silently or use more complex features, for examples check out the [advanced features](https://github.com/askmike/gekko/tree/localDB/docs/Advanced_features.md).

 ## Updating Gekko